Evidence of an Emergent "Self" in Continual Robot Learning: Methods

-\textbf{Persistence score.} For each neuron family $k$, we quantified two types of cross-behavior consistency and defined the persistence score as their average.
-First, we computed an activation-similarity term $\text{act\_sim}_k$ by taking the cosine similarity between that family’s activation vectors for each behavior pair and averaging across pairs.
-Second, we computed a connectivity-similarity term $\text{conn\_sim}_k$ by constructing, for each behavior, a family--family co-activation matrix and then taking the cosine similarity between the $k$-th row of these matrices across behavior pairs (again averaged across pairs).
-The persistence score for family $k$ was the mean of $\text{act\_sim}_k$ and $\text{conn\_sim}_k$.
+\textbf{Persistence score.} For each neuron family $k$, we quantified two types of cross-behavior consistency and defined the persistence score as their average: an activation-similarity term $\text{act\_sim}_k$ (cosine similarity between that family's activation vectors across behavior pairs) and a connectivity-similarity term $\text{conn\_sim}_k$ (cosine similarity between the $k$-th row of the family--family co-activation matrix across behavior pairs).

-\textbf{Subnetwork-level aggregation (self-like vs.\ task-like).} We defined subnetworks as co-activation based groups identified within each hidden layer.
-To connect neuron-level stability to this modular structure, we aggregated family statistics within each subnetwork.
-For a subnetwork $m$, we computed the mean persistence score by averaging over all neuron families whose members lay in $m$.
-We found that the largest subnetworks consistently exhibited the highest mean persistence scores, while smaller groupings tended to be less stable across behaviors.
-Co-activation-derived modular structure and modular boundaries have also been studied in trained recurrent networks using network-science community detection tools \cite{tanner2024modularboundaries}.
-Across layers and training cycles, this subnetwork level aggregation revealed a compact, high-persistence core.
-To make the effect of learning a new behavior more interpretable, we also summarized checkpoint-to-checkpoint reorganization at the subnetwork level by converting persistence to \emph{percent change} ($100\%\times(1-\text{persistence})$) and averaging this quantity within each subnetwork (and across the full task region), yielding a direct, intuitive contrast between a stable self-like block and more plastic task-like blocks during behavioral acquisition.
+\textbf{Subnetwork-level aggregation (self-like vs.\ task-like).} We defined subnetworks as co-activation based groups within each hidden layer and computed mean persistence score by averaging over all neuron families within each subnetwork.
+The largest subnetworks consistently exhibited the highest mean persistence scores.
+To summarize checkpoint-to-checkpoint reorganization, we converted persistence to \emph{percent change} ($100\%\times(1-\text{persistence})$) and averaged within each subnetwork, yielding an intuitive contrast between stable self-like and plastic task-like blocks during behavioral acquisition.